aminkarbassi/Informaiton_Retrieval_WordEmbedding/README.md

 # Informaiton_Retrieval_WordEmbedding

+Introduction

+As part of a search task, 50 queries on a collection of over 20'000 documents are evaluated.
+The queries represent information needs, which are sometimes formulated in keywords, but also as complete sentences. in keywords, but also as complete sentences.

 Systems Used and Motivation

 For this project, the text-embedding-ada-002 model from OpenAI was utilized.
 This pre-trained word embedding model offers powerful capabilities for representing textual data in a high-dimensional space.
 The motivation behind using such a model was to leverage the semantic information encoded within the embeddings, enabling more accurate comparisons and similarity measurements between documents and queries.